EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 1. Add a call to printer.cfg for the macros and hardware configuration. [ Example here](https://github.com/EtteGit/EnragedRabbitProject/blob/main/Klipper_Macros/printer.cfg).
 This is added to the existing printer.cfg.
 It does not replace it.

-2. Download ercf_hardware.cfg and ercf_macros.cfg upload to your configuration folder (see fluid example below).
+2. Download ercf_hardware.cfg and ercf_macros.cfg upload to your configuration folder (see fluidd example below).
 They can be downloaded from[ here](https://github.com/EtteGit/EnragedRabbitProject/tree/main/Klipper_Macros).

 	![Configuration_files](./Images/image10.png)

-3. Under the extruder Add or modify the max_extrude_only_distance: 200
+3. Under the extruder add or modify the max_extrude_only_distance: 200

 	![Max_Extrude](./Images/image13.png)
-4. Open ercf_macros.cfg search for HOME_ERCF.
-And replace them with ERCF_HOME.
-To be fixed soon.

-# First movement and checks.
+# First movement and checks

-1. Check end stops are working and triggering correctly.
+1. Check endstops are working and triggering correctly.
 Manual_stepper selector_stepper is the endstop that is bumped by the cart.
 Ensure that it is open and not triggered.

 	![End_Stops](./Images/image9.png)

-2. Check end stops are working and triggering correctly.
-Manual_stepper gear_stepper is the optical endstop in the cart.
-It should have a red glow when not triggered and off when triggered.
-You can use a piece of filament pushed in to trigger it.
-If you see the light but it does not go off.
-Please refer to the[ carrot feeder assembly guide section 13-b](https://github.com/EtteGit/EnragedRabbitProject/blob/main/Carrot_Feeder/CarrotFeederAssemblyAndSetup.pdf) for calibration of the optical sensor spacing.
+2. Manual_stepper gear_stepper is the optical endstop in the cart.
+It should have a red glow when filament is detected, and no light when there is no filament.
+You can use a piece of filament pushed in to trigger it and check.
+If the sensor behaves differently than expected please refer to the[ carrot feeder assembly guide section 13-b](https://github.com/EtteGit/EnragedRabbitProject/blob/main/Carrot_Feeder/CarrotFeederAssemblyAndSetup.pdf) for calibration of the optical sensor spacing.

-3. Ensure the Runout sensor in the toolhead is working.
+3. Ensure the filament sensor in the toolhead is working.

 	Without filament loaded in Fluidd